 Description: n-depth discussion of: composition, quality, and chemical and physical properties and reactions of fats and oils in food systems; processing and refining of food fats and oils; manufacture of various fat and oil products; current research related to fats and oils.

-Prerequisites: 12 hrs FDST or closely related areas or permission
+Prerequisites: 12 hrs FDST or closely related areas

 Description: Individual or group projects in research, literature review, or extension of course work under supervision and evaluation of a departmental faculty member.